bread machine cinnamon rolls

-When I was reading Crystal Paine’s The Money Saving Mom’s Budget book over the weekend, she talked about using her bread machine to create special treats for her family like cinnamon rolls instead of making bread.
+When I was reading Crystal Paine’s The Money Saving Mom’s Budget book over the weekend, she talked about using her bread machine to create special treats for her family like cinnamon rolls.
 She buys the sandwich bread at an outlet.
 Her philosophy is to make the most of her limited time, and spending time making special treats is a more frugal use of her time than making bread.
 I have to say that philosophy resonates with me though I do love the feel and smells of making fresh bread.

 To make these rolls, I used a previously posted dinner roll recipe which has eggs and butter in it.
 This combination makes for a somewhat sweet, soft dinner roll, and makes a good base for other treats like cinnamon rolls.